poppyjones/sikker/week3.md

 When you don't store the password, store the hash of the password.
 This is a bad idea tho.
 If two people have the same code you will be able to see it. brute force by dictionary.

-Salting: adding a random sequence (salt) to a passwaord before hashing.
+Salting: adding a random sequence (salt) to a password before hashing.

 Use a slow hash function.